paultopia/minitrue/README.md

 4. Store your twitter developer credentials in a file called "twittercreds.json" in the same directory.
 Format fields are 'consumer_key', 'consumer_secret', 'access_token', and 'access_secret', which are all in the order given in the twitter dev page.
 Digitalocean has [a helpful tutorial for getting this part set up](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app).

 5. Set minitrue.py to run at regular intervals (I suggest daily) using a cron job, or launchd on mac.
+For tentative instructions on doing a cron job, see crontab.md in this repo.
+For a starting point in running automated jobs on a mac, see [this blog post](https://paultopia.github.io/posts-output/backup-to-git/) and links therein.

 ## Caveats